BackgroundInterview Date:June 2018

 What is something that a student may miss on a visit that’s worth checking out?

 I would definitely walk around the town a bit.
 I’d check out Greenway and try to walk through a couple of dorms without the tour and try to get a sense of what the students are like and how they live.
 Go into the dining hall and maybe try to chat with them or say you’re a prospective student and try to talk to a couple of people and see how they feel.
-It’s better to go on a tour in the spring than the winter because I feel like everyone’s down and cold and tired in the winter.
+It’s better to go on a tour in the spring than the winter because I feel like everyone’s down, cold, and tired in the winter.

 Reasons to attend Amherst: